FIRSTRobotics/fms-manual/source/event-manager/event-wizard/alliance-membership.rst

 ############
 .. image:: images/alliance-membership-1.png

-Playoff rules stipulate that if any member of an alliance becomes unable or unwilling to continue playing through the tournament, they can be replaced by the next highest-ranking team not selected during Alliance Selection.
-The alliance membership wizard steps is used to bring a backup robot into the playoff tournament.
+Playoff rules stipulate that if any member of an alliance becomes unable or unwilling to continue playing through the tournament, the alliance captain may adopt the next highest-ranking team not selected during Alliance Selection process to act as a Backup Robot.
+The alliance membership wizard step is used to assign the backup robot into an alliance.

-[*Purple Markers*] Click the radio button next to the team being removed from the playoff tournament

 [*Pink Box*] Type the incoming team number into the corresponding row for the alliance they are joining